-MTH 110.
+MTH 109 Support for Finite Mathematics (1 Credit hour - Area - V) This Learning Support course provides co-requisite support in mathematics for students enrolled in MTH 110.
+The material covered in this course is parallel to and supportive of the material taught in MTH 110.
 Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 110 class.
 This course does not apply toward the general core requirement for mathematics.
 Prerequisite: Appropriate mathematics ACT score; appropriate mathematics placement score; or successful completion of MTH 098 Elementary Algebra. (note: MTH 109 is required for students moving directly from MTH 098 to MTH 110) Corequisite: MTH 110 Finite Mathematics